-Google Pay not only put a smile on the face of our Android users, but it’s easy and accessible for anyone (whatever device they’re using).
+Google Pay will put a smile on the face of our Android users, but it’s easy and accessible for anyone (whatever device they’re using).
 No more pesky card details, and don’t worry, we’ll always show the default card if a donor already has one linked in their JustGiving account.

-It’s part of a wider strategy to optimise the payment experience.
+It’s part of our obsession to continuously optimise the payment experience so it’s delightful for them and you raise more money.
 Our top priorities are:

 - Removing friction at checkout by defaulting to the most seamless payment method available

-- Offering payment methods that our donors expect to be offered and are used to using
+- Offering payment methods that our donors expect to be offered and want to use

-- Further improving payment acceptance, driving up conversion rates
+- Further improving payment acceptance to increase conversion rates

 What does it look like?

-The general idea is to get folks to the donation summary page as quickly and painlessly as possible and minimise abandonment.
-Because of this, we’re using dynamic journey routing – this means we treat each donor individually and show them the route we think is going to be most successful when they try and donate.
+The general idea is to get people to the donation summary page as quickly and painlessly as possible and minimise abandonment.
+Because of this, we’re using something called “dynamic journey routing” – this means we treat each donor individually and show them the route we think is going to be most successful when they try and donate.

 Google Pay is an openly available method with no browser or device restrictions – and that means it will be selected as the default method in many more cases than Apple.

-We’ve been testing for months to ensure a friction-free journey for your donors but we welcome any feedback from anyone on bugs, including suggestions for improvement.
+We’ve been testing for months to ensure a friction-free journey for your donors and welcome your feedback so we can keep on improving.

 As always, you can find us on Twitter @JGCauses!